Best in-dash navigation stereos for 2020

 The navigation models we highlight below are not only some of our best-selling stereos.
 They have also earned an average Crutchfield customer rating of 4 (or more) stars*, which means that our customers really like the receivers once they've spent some time with them.

-Kenwood Excelon DNX995S — Wireless Android Auto and a treat for the eyes
+Kenwood Excelon DNX996XR — Wireless Apple CarPlay and Android Auto, plus a treat for the eyes

-What you need to know: Kenwood's flagship navigation receiver delivers more than just great guidance and sound.
-It boasts a 6.75" high-definition (720p) touchscreen, so its maps and album artwork always look exceptional, even at an angle or in bright sunlight.
+What you need to know: The Kenwood Excelon DNX996XR comes with an upgraded user interface that's more intuitive than ever for switching sources and making quick adjustments.
+Kenwood's flagship nav receiver also boasts a 6.75" high-definition (720p) touchscreen, so its maps and album artwork always look exceptional, even at an angle or in bright sunlight.
 It’s also compatible with the iDatalink Maestro module.
 And Kenwood backs it with a 2-year warranty.

 Navigation features: Kenwood loads this receiver with guidance by Garmin, one of the most trusted names in GPS.
-It boasts spoken street names at turns, lane assistance, and realistic views of complicated intersections.
+It boasts spoken street names at turns, lane assistance, realistic views of complicated intersections, and 3D terrain views.
 It also offers optional traffic reports through the INRIX smartphone app, and includes a 2-year subscription when you purchase this stereo.

-Phone integration features: This receiver works with both wired Apple CarPlay and Android Auto.
-What sets it apart is that you can also use Android Auto wirelessly, saving you the trouble of having to plug or unplug your phone whenever you get in or out of your vehicle.
-Kenwood's WebLink feature lets you access Yelp and YouTube through the dash from both types of phone, too.
+Phone integration features: This receiver works with both wired and wireless Apple CarPlay and Android Auto, saving you the trouble of having to plug or unplug your phone whenever you get in or out of your vehicle.
+If you prefer to go the wired route for charging your device, it works just as well!

-Audio features: Got high-resolution (24-bit/192kHz) FLAC, DSD, or WAV music files?
+Audio features: Got high-resolution (24-bit/192kHz) FLAC or WAV music files?
 This Kenwood can play 'em.
+It also boasts a 3-way crossover so you can funnel frequencies to subs, woofers, and tweeter if you're amplifying them separately.
 The Excelon badge means this Kenwood packs gold-plated 5-volt preamp outputs for better signal transfer, not to mention a 13-band EQ.
 You also get an HD Radio™ tuner built in, plus compatibility with SiriusXM satellite radio.

-Pioneer AVIC-W8400NEX — Wireless compatibility for Apple and Android fans alike
+Pioneer AVIC-W8500NEX — Wireless compatibility for Apple and Android fans alike

-What you need to know: Pioneer's newest navigation receiver sports a 7" capacitive touch display, perfect for controlling Android Auto and Apple CarPlay, which can both be employed wirelessly.
+What you need to know: Pioneer's AVIC-W8500NEX sports a 6.94" capacitive touch display, perfect for controlling Android Auto and Apple CarPlay, which can both be employed wirelessly.
 It also works with up to two cameras, including a dash cam.
 And it’s compatible with both SiriusXM satellite radio and the iDatalink Maestro module.

 Phone integration features: As mentioned, it works with both wireless Apple CarPlay and wireless Android Auto using a native Wi-Fi network.
-Pioneer's AppRadio Mode+ gives you access to more apps, including a media player, news, and a calendar to help keep you organized.
-For older phone owners, Wi-Fi Miracast lets you mirror your phone's screen on the receiver's display without a wired connection.
+Pioneer's new WebLink app compatibility gives you in-dash access to more apps, including YouTube and Yelp.
+For Android phone owners, Wi-Fi Miracast lets you mirror your phone's screen on the receiver's display without a wired connection.

 Audio features: This Pioneer boasts a 13-band EQ and the ability to use AutoEQ (with an optional microphone) to tune for your car's specific interior.
 It also offers time correction and listening position adjustments, as well as programming pre-set volume levels for different sources.
-It plays hi-res lossless digital files, and Pioneer's MIXTRAX feature lets you blend your digital music files into a seamless mix with DJ effects.
+And for those who enjoy better-than-CD-quality audio, it plays hi-res lossless digital files.

 Navigation features: Guidance across the U.S., Canada, Puerto Rico, and the U.S. Virgin Islands, including 3D terrain views and 3D representations of buildings and landmarks.